butecodosdevs/modular-buteco-bot/db_migration_service/CREATE_MIGRATION_DOCKER.md

 ## Notes
 - The `--rm` flag cleans up the container after the command runs.
 - The migration will be generated based on the difference between your current database schema and your entity definitions.
-- Make sure your database is accessible from the container (host should be `postgres-db` if using the default setup).
+- Make sure your database is accessible from the container (host should be `database` if using the default setup).

 ---